gmavrom/gmavrom.github.io/index.md

       <a href="https://github.com/gmavrom" target="_blank"><i class="fa fa-github fa-2x"></i></a> &nbsp; &nbsp;
 </p></center>

 <div style="text-align: justify"> Gruezi!
-I am a PhD student in the <a href="http://carmeliet.ethz.ch/">Chair of Building Physics</a> at [ETH Zurich][] involved in Urban Energy Systems research and this is my personal webpage. </div>
+I am a PhD student in the <a href="http://carmeliet.ethz.ch/">Chair of Building Physics</a> at <a href="http://www.ethz.ch/">ETH Zurich</a> involved in Urban Energy Systems research and this is my personal webpage. </div>

-Gruezi!
-I am a PhD student in the [Chair of Building Physics][] at [ETH Zurich][] involved in Urban Energy Systems research and this is my personal webpage.

 <center><p>
   <a href="http://mavromatidis.me/cv/" class="btn">CV</a>